 You may be wondering how to grow an environmentally friendly lawn without spending a fortune.
 Well there are a few ways to save money while still focusing on being friendly to our earth.
 Here is the first part of two installments on how to keep your lawn both low maintenance and environmentally friendly.

 First, it is key to understand the characteristics of any grass to determine how sustainable and beneficial it will be to the environment.
 All maintained grasses can provide an area that can be enjoyed by family, including pets, while still providing soil stability.
-But grass can do more than that.
+However, grass can do more than that.

 A beautiful green lawn, with the help of trees and hedges, can help reduce the air temperature around a house by 7 to 14 degrees.
 That can significantly reduce the cost to air condition a home.
 Even more so, lawns absorb carbon, cleaning the air we breathe.
 Most every lawn can do this, but zoysia lawns can do it with less water, less fertilizer, less pesticide, less herbicide, and less mowing.

 Even more so, Zoysia’s ability to be drought resistant means a reduction in the need for supplemental watering systems like sprinklers.
 Homes with thirsty grasses can sometimes use up to 85% of the total home water usage in warm summer months.
 That is quite a burden on the environment AND your wallet.
-And as water conservation becomes more and more important to a sustainable environment, lawns needing less water will provide the most environmentally friendly benefits.
+As water conservation becomes more and more important to a sustainable environment, lawns needing less water will provide the most environmentally friendly benefits.

 To find out more about how low maintenance lawns can save you money and help the environment, check back soon for Low Maintenance Lawns: Part II.